 How are scholarships awarded?

 Childbirth International offers individual scholarships by lottery for qualifying applicants.
 We award up to three scholarships every two months with individuals chosen randomly by wheelofnames.com.
 Scholarship draws are completed the first week of the month for all applications received in the two months prior.
-Once it is received, the application is reviewed to determine whether the criteria are met (the applicant is a part of a marginalized group together with an intention to work within that community to address disparities and injustice faced by birthing and breast/chestfeeding individuals).
+Once it is received, the application is reviewed to determine whether the criteria are met (the applicant is a part of a marginalized group together with an intention to work within that community to address disparities and injustice faced by pregnant and new parents).

 When a scholarship is awarded, a student has up to three months to accept the offer.
 Scholarships are not retroactive and cannot be applied to a previously purchased course.

-If an applicant meets the criteria for a scholarship but is unsuccessful in the lottery draw, they are invited to apply again in the future at a time that they choose.
+If an applicant meets the criteria for a scholarship but is unsuccessful in the lottery draw, they may be invited to apply again in the future at a time that they choose.

 A student’s scholarship application and status are never shared without the applicant’s express permission.